Ririetrara/rb003_iban_attestation.md.md/README.md

 ### 4.3 Minimum number of optional attributes

-There is no minimum number of optional attributes for the EUCC.
-Each Business Registry will have the responsibility to fill in the attributes when registered in their national registry.
+There is no minimum number of optional attributes for the EUCC. __Each Issuer will have the responsibility to fill in the attributes when provided by the original source.__

 ## 5. Trust infrastructure details